CROSS COUNTRY

 1. If a school has entered the 12km relay and they drop to 8 or less individuals who start and finish their races on race day, they can be changed to the 6km relay (at the school’s request to the code co-ordinator, by 12:30 PM on race day).

-2. We will not accept entries to the 6km relay from schools with 9 or more individuals who start and finish their individual event on race day.
+2. We will not accept entries to the 6km relay from schools with 9 or more individuals across both the male and female divisions who start and finish their individual event on race day.
 They will be changed to the 12km if the 6km category is entered when registration close.

-3. Schools are required to pay the entry fee of $45.00 for the 12km School Relay OR the 6km School Relay (NZ$).
+3. Schools are required to pay the entry fee of NZ$45.00 for the 12km School Relay OR the 6km School Relay.

 12km Relay

-1. The team must have a minimum of six and a maximum of 12 runners.
+1. The team must have a minimum of six and a maximum of twelve runners.

 2. Consists of 12 consecutive laps of a 1km course.